-The Governing Body assure themselves of the quality of the College's work through its Standards Committee which meets six times a year.
-The Standards Committee membership comprises four Governors, the Principal, the Deputy Principal, the Vice Principal (Planning & Resources), the Vice Principal (Curriculum & Quality), the Assistant Principal (Curriculum), the Staff Governor and Student Governors.
+The Governing Body assure themselves of the quality of the College's work through its Standards Committee which meets four times a year.
+The Standards Committee membership comprises four Governors, the Principal, Vice Principal, Assistant Principals, Heads of Faculties, the Director of Administration and College Services, the MIS Manager, the Equal Opportunities Coordinator, student and staff governors and a critical friend.